-Prior to the establishment of the Dallas Cowboys franchise, there had not been any NFL teams in communities south of Washington, D.C.
+Before the establishment of the Dallas Cowboys franchise, there had not been any NFL teams in communities south of Washington, D.C.
 Lamar Hunt, an American businessman known for his efforts to promote sports in the country, tried to bring a National Football League club into Dallas, but he was turned down.
-In response, in 1959, he formed a new football league, called the American Football League, and founded the Dallas Texans team.
+In response, in 1959, he formed a new football league called the American Football League and founded the Dallas Texans team.
 The presence of the AFL club in Dallas was the main reason why the NFL officials quickly approved Clint Murchison’s bid for a franchise in Dallas.
-Washington Redskins’ owner George Preston Marshall openly opposed this decision, as his aim apparently was to have the Redskins remain the southernmost member of the NFL.
+Washington Redskins’ owner George Preston Marshall openly opposed this decision, as he aimed to have the Redskins remain the southernmost member of the NFL.

 Clint Murchison required permission from all team owners to join the League.
 Marshall’s resistance forced Murchison to develop a sinister plan to help his rival change his mind and relent to Dallas being awarded an NFL franchise.
 Coincidently, around that time, Marshall had a falling out with Barnee Breeskin, the Redskins band leader and owner of the rights to team’s official fight song “Hail to the Redskins”.
 Being aware of Clint Murchison’s problems, Barnee Breeskin covertly sold him the rights to the Washington fight song, which meant that Marshall could not play it during games.
 The potential owner of the new franchise blackmailed Marshall and agreed to return the rights to the song in case Marshall would vote for the Dallas-based club.
 That’s how the Dallas Cowboys were born.

-The Dallas Cowboys is one of the few franchises whose logo has stayed almost unchanged since inception in 1960.
+The Dallas Cowboys is one of the few franchises whose logo has remained almost unchanged since its inception in 1960.
 From the beginning, the club has only used two logos.
-Both emblems feature a blue five-pointed star, which pays tribute to the past of Texas, nicknamed “the Lone Star State”.
+Both emblems feature a blue five-pointed star, which pays tribute to Texas’s past, nicknamed “the Lone Star State.”
 It symbolizes the struggle for the independence of Texas from Mexico and nationwide unity.

 1960 – 1963

-For 3 years, the Dallas Cowboys players wore helmets featuring a five-pointed star.
-It resembled a white five-pointed star on the official flag of the state that represents all of Texas and stood for the unity as one for God, State, and Country.
+For three years, the Dallas Cowboys players wore helmets featuring a five-pointed star.
+It resembled a white five-pointed star on the official flag of the state that represented all of Texas and stood for the unity as one for God, State, and Country.
 The only difference was the color, as the Dallas Cowboys dark blue star was designed to contrast the original palette.

 1964 – present